HL7/davinci-alerts/source/pages/usecases.md

 | Emergency and Inpatient Discharges |  US Core Condition, Da Vinci HRex Coverage |

-Adding these additional components results in the following resource graph showing all the required resources and their relationships for the admission and discharge notification use case:
+Adding these additional components results in the following resource graph showing all the required resources and their relationships for the admission and discharge notification use case shown in Figure 8:

 {% include img-portrait.html img="admit_message_graph3.svg" caption="Figure 8" %}